qase-tms/reporter-docs/docs/Misc/webhooks/defect.md

   "project_code": "ID"
 }
 ```

-[block:callout]
-{
-  "type": "info",
-  "body": "This event is being sent when a defect is updated."
+> 📘 This event is being sent when a defect is updated.
-}
-[/block]

 ### Event name